Novimatrem/blog/about.markdown

 My real name is zoey - you're welcome to call me that if you wish to not say my 'gamer username'.

+I'm a little empty-headed, sometimes, but I mean well- and I try my best.
+I give my absolute all into being good, kind, and sweet- and manage it quite well.

 <a style="color: #008148;" href="https://novimatrem.uk/fursona" target="_blank">[Link: Or perhaps you meant to read the about page of my fursona?]</a>

 My pronouns are she/her/hers, and I'm a pacifist, and notably tired all the time.
 Recently I've been trying to get into writing more, which is why I made this blog, and my site.
 Trying my best to make cool stuff for everyone, because seeing people get joy from things I do makes me happy.